CI Gating for Map Updates

 # .github/workflows/map-ci-gate.yml

-name: Indoor Map CI Gating
+name: Indoor Map CI Gate

 on: